 As part of its community involvement and education initiative, the Village Forestry Division has completed a tree species location mapping across the Village.

-As part of the tree location map, tree information that is provided for each tree planted along the Village parkway includes common name, diameter, height, spread and inventory/planting date.
+Tree information that is provided as part of this mapping for each tree planted along the Village parkway includes common name, diameter, height, spread and inventory/planting date.